kstenerud/concise-text-encoding/cte-specification.md

  * String and comment contents: `"A string may contain UPPER CASE.
 Escape sequences must be lower case: \x3d"`
  * [Time zones](#time-zone) are case sensitive, and contain uppercase characters.
- * Safe85 encoding makes use of uppercase characters in its code table.
+ * Safe85 and Safe64 encodings make use of uppercase characters in their code tables.

 Everything else, including hexadecimal digits, exponents and escape sequences, must be lower case.